 Professional summary

-Dan is a Molecular Ecologist whose research focussed on the application of molecular tools (DNA sequencing and analysis, biospectroscopy, cytometry) for understanding the structure and function of ecossytems, with a focus on the impacts of anthropogenic activity on ecosystem health.
+Dan is a Molecular Ecologist whose research focussed on the application of molecular tools such as DNA sequencing and analysis, biospectroscopy and cytometry, for understanding the structure and function of ecosystems, with a focus on the impacts of anthropogenic activity on ecosystem health.
 He is currently acting deputy Science Area Head (SAH) for the Soils & Land Use department.

 Dan obtained a B.Sc. in Biology from Cardiff University, in 2002.
 Following this, he stayed at Cardiff University to pursue doctoral studies, where he developed molecular approaches to investigate food webs in soil ecosystems.
 For this work, he obtained his PhD in Molecular Ecology from Cardiff University in 2007.